-Light in Death Note was using Misa and Takada's affections for his own purposes.
-And that's all the romance between any of the main characters that we see.
+Light was using Misa and Takada's affections for his own purposes.
+And that's all the romance between any of the main characters that is shown.
 Chief Yagami and Aizawa are married but their wives are almost never seen, and the flirting between Matsuda and Light's sister Sayu never goes anywhere (not that the Chief would have allowed it to).

 Rem goes as far as to die out of unrequited love for Misa, despite the fact that Misa doesn't give a damn about her and it's suggested that she has thought about tricking Rem into dying for her when Rem tell her the story of Gelus, who did the same thing before Rem and for the same person.

 Part II adds Karin being hot for Sasuke though as of later chapters she gave up on him, Ino blushing at Sai, and the revelation that Jiraiya liked Tsunade all along.
 Also we have Shiho who has a major crush on Shikamaru who is Not Dating Temari.
 And that's not even getting into Hinata's confession, which so far Naruto has not responded to and whatever the hell is supposed to be going on between Naruto, Sasuke and Sakura now (really, words fail).
 According to Word of God, Part II is supposed to have all the romance in it.
 In practice, this probably means from here on things are going to get even more complicated.

 Then there's Kakashi's childhood, in which his childhood team had the same dynamic as his current one.
 Obito, Naruto's counterpart, was in love with Rin, Sakura's counterpart, who had feelings for Kakashi, who was Sasuke's counterpart.
 Then Obito "died", except that he didn't.
 However, Rin later did die, and her death is what caused Obito to become Tobi.